SeanHampson/MLM-CA/README.md

 ### When program starts up this is how the GUI will look initially.
 ![alt text](https://github.com/SeanHampson/MLM-CA/blob/main/images/default-gui.png "Default GUI")

-### After the user selects and input such as the following it will look like this.
+### After the user selects an input such as the following and clicks 'SUBMIT' it will look like this.
 ![alt text](https://github.com/SeanHampson/MLM-CA/blob/main/images/selection-gui.png "Selection GUI")